gocd/developer.go.cd/source/writing_go_plugins/package_material/writing_go_package_material_plugin.md

 ### Repository Poller

-Periodically, Go checks all the configured materials for new updates.
+Periodically, GoCD checks all the configured materials for new updates.
 For a package material, it would invoke the corresponding repository poller implemented by the plugin.
 Repository poller should implement PackageMaterialPoller interface.
 Repository poller is responsible for fetching latest available version of the package based on the package and repository configuration.
-Repository poller is also invoked by Go to check connection to package and repository.
+Repository poller is also invoked by GoCD to check connection to package and repository.
 PackageMaterialPoller forces plugin author to implement following methods.

--   **getLatestRevision:** This method is invoked when a new package material is introduced in Go.
+-   **getLatestRevision:** This method is invoked when a new package material is introduced in GoCD.
 It should return the latest version of the package for given package and repository configuration.
 Package version details are returned as an instance of PackageRevision.
 [Package Revision](../../resources/javadoc/14.4.0/com/thoughtworks/go/plugin/api/material/packagerepository/PackageRevision.html) has information like revision, timestamp of the package, user who is responsible for generating this package, comment and trackbackUrl (this url can point to CI system which generated this package).

     ``` {.code}
         public PackageRevision getLatestRevision(PackageConfiguration packageConfiguration, RepositoryConfiguration repositoryConfiguration) {